AmbiqAI/heartkit/docs/modes/download.md

 ## <span class="sk-h2-span">Introduction</span>

-The `download` command is used to download all datasets specified.
+The `download` command is used to download specified datasets.
 Please refer to [Datasets](../datasets/index.md) for details on the available datasets.
-Additional datasets can be added by creating a new dataset class and registering it with __HeartKit__ dataset factory.
+Additional datasets can be added by creating a new dataset class and registering it with __HeartKit__ dataset factory, [DatasetFactory](../datasets/index.md#dataset-factory).

 ## <span class="sk-h2-span">Usage</span>